 Other pros to using cleaning methods on your records include producing sounds that are less distorted, helping your records last longer (for those of you that like to buy them as investments or collectible items), and increasing their overall value, especially when the whole record (including the inner and outer sleeve) is well-maintained.

-Plus, cleaning your vinyl records and keeping them that way also serves to keep your record player functioning and performing at its best.
+Plus, cleaning your vinyl records and keeping them that way also serves to keep your record player/turntable functioning and performing at its best.
 Less friction and dirt that accumulates means less money spent on replacement parts.
 So be sure to store vinyl records properly to make this ongoing maintenance task more manageable.

 How to Clean Vinyl Records

 There are actually a few different ways to go about cleaning a vinyl record.
 For the casual record-loving connoisseur, using a record cleaning machine might not be the cheapest way, most economical way of cleaning.

 A record cleaner machine, like a vacuum-powered vinyl record cleaner or ultrasonic cleaning machine are made just for cleaning vinyl records might be ideal when it comes to how well they clean a record, but these specialized machines cost so much more than some are willing to pay, it makes them prohibitive.
 Record washers are made for washing vinyl records too, and while they aren’t quite as good as a vacuum cleaner for vinyl records, they still do the job.

 Unfortunately, both of these record-cleaning tools can cost you some money.
 Though you can find more affordable options, if you don't want to shell out your hard-earned cash to keep your records clean and functioning, washing them manually will be the only way to get the job done.